File System Tools

 Sandboxing

 By default, all file system operations are sandboxed to the current working directory.
 This prevents agents from reading or writing files outside the project.
-You can customize or disable the sandbox per call.
+To widen access, pass a specific sandbox root or an explicit FilesystemPolicy.

 1from opentine.tools.fs import read, write